Zum Seiteninhalt springen

 CoARA ambassadors at Charité and BIH (as of May 22, 2025)

-Dr. Jess Rohmann - Institute für Public Health (jessica.rohmann@charite.de
+Dr. Jessica Rohmann – Research Fellow, BIH QUEST Center + Institute of Public Health (jessica.rohmann@charite.de

-Dr. Jennifer Kirwan – Core facilities BIH (jennifer.kirwan@charite.de
+Dr. Jennifer Kirwan – Head of the BIH Metabolomics Platform (jennifer.kirwan@bih-charite.de

-Dr. Vince Madai - Project team "Responsible Algorithms" (vince.madai@bih-charite.de)
+Dr. Vince Madai – Head of Research Group "Responsible Algorithms" at BIH QUEST Center (vince.madai@bih-charite.de)

 • Join our CoARA Working Group SAGA - "Supporting the alignment of research assessment systems with CoARA in biomedical disciplines through administrative reforms and governance".

-The group meets online on the first Monday of each month to discuss progress and plan next steps—and you're welcome to join.
+The group meets online on the first Monday of each month to discuss progress and plan next steps and you are welcome to join.
 While regular participation is encouraged, occasional contributions are equally appreciated.

 For information on how to participate in the various activities, write to coara@charite.de.